minhtu162/BankMarketing_CustomerSegmentsandConversionRate/README.md

-# Bank-Marketing - Customer Conversion Prediction
+# Bank Marketing - Customer Conversion Prediction
 Using machine learning to forecast which customers are most likely to convert during a bank campaign.

 ## Project Purpose